Log in

 • SEO tools to make your videos search-engine friendly

-• The ability to embed your videos on external websites—including your own
+• The ability to embed your videos on external websites—especially your own

 • A focus on business needs, not just the needs of independent content creators

-While those are the dealbreakers, I also considered other features, such as the option to customize your video player or automatically add closed captioning.
-At the end of the day, I was looking for a business video platform that offered the kind of complete package a business needs.
+While those are the dealbreakers, I also considered other features, such as the option to customize your video player or add closed captioning, a big plus.
+They weren't necessary for inclusion, but at the end of the day, I was looking for a business video platform that offered the kind of complete package a business needs.
+Modern platforms that stay up-to-date with the latest developments are always going to be preferable to older platforms that don't adapt.

 Finally, I haven't included any bad apps.
 As ridiculous as that sounds, some of the apps I tested were just unpleasant to use, so even if they technically had all the features I was looking for, I didn't include them.